AlexPopCyberSec/My-IT-Career-Transition-Journey/Leap-Media-Network-Deployment/README.md

 * 14.10.2025 – Time for user permissions and security.
 First I created 2 folders, marketing_share (which will be a shared file everyone can access, and finance_secure (only available to the finance user). `sudo mkdir /srv/[name]` used to create folders.
 I then proceeded to changing the group owners using `sudo chown :g_marketing /srv/marketing_share` and `sudo chown u_finance:g_finance /srv/finance_secure`.
 Permission changed using `sudo chmod 775 /srv/marketing_share` and `sudo chmod 770 /srv/finance_secure` resulting in the marketing folder being available to all in the group, the marketing group being the owner and having the read/write permissions, while the finance folder is only available to the finance user.
 Principle of Least Privilege has just been succesfully implemented.

-* Samba Share Configuration – we now need to configure the Samba service to regonize and enforce the file system permissions across the network.
-First, I performed a backup of the samba configuration file - `sudo cp /etc/samba/smb.conf /etc/samba/smb.conf.bak`.
+* Samba Share Configuration – we now need to configure the Samba service to recognize and enforce the file system permissions across the network.
+First, I performed a backup of the Samba configuration file - `sudo cp /etc/samba/smb.conf /etc/samba/smb.conf.bak`.
 I then added the following commands to the end of the configuration file:

 [Marketing_Share]
     comment = Leap Media General Access Files